RCD58: Mike Johnson's Guitar Songs Vol.9 Acoustic Series "I Must Heed Its Call" (20 yodeling songs)

 After his active duty discharge from the USS Constellation in February 1969, Mike packed up his 1968 Kawasaki A7SS Avenger with his Winchester Model-94 and zipped out of San Diego, California for the East Coast.
 He recalls that the weather from California to East Texas was extremely cold, with continuous head-winds pounding him on those long stretches through Arizona and Texas.

 Once home he landed a bus boy job at Mike Palm's Restaurant on Capitol Hill.
-Palm's sons, Mike Jr. and Herbert were in St. Peter's Boy Scout Troop 380 as kids.
+Palm's sons, Mike Jr. and Herbert were in St. Peter's Boy Scout Troop 380 as kids along with Mike.
 Feeling confined and restless, he became a motorcycle courier job with Mar-Sid's Courier Service.
 Mar-Sid had recently opened the first official Kawasaki dealership on the East Coast and quickly utilized Mike's coast to coast trip on his Kawasaki to draw customers to his motorcycle dealership.

 While waiting for a slot as a Park Police Officer he worked at the Wonder Bread factory on the conveyor line catching the breads and pastries and racking them.
 If they ran out of racks, the bread kept coming and there was a mad scramble to find more racks!
 Mike swore off of bread for about six months!
 He enrolled at Washington Technical Institute with his GI Bill, this time focusing on becoming a Forest Ranger.
 However, he couldn't get back into the study routine and dropped out almost two years later.
 In 1973 became a Freelance Photographer.
-That kept him too busy and after several other ventures he became a long distance trucker for Newlon’s Transfer in Arlington, Virginia in September 1981.
-He drove for them until December 1995 when they closed down their operation.
-This first of three trucking companies, would play a major role in establishing him on the Independent Country Music circuit.
+That kept him too busy and after several other ventures, like Store Detective for Sears & Roebuck and Housing Police Officer he got itchy feet again.

 Mike began performing in local bars and

-honky-tonks in the mid-1960s.
+honky-tonks in the mid-1960s clear on up to his military service.
 The Songsmith, The Shamrock, Southwest

 Tavern, The Tune Inn, Tucson Café, The Hoffbraugh, Food For Thought, and